-For he established a testimony in Jacob, and appointed a law in Israel, which he commanded our fathers, that they should make them known to their children:

-That the generation to come might know them, even the children which should be born; who should arise and declare them to their children:
+For he established a testimony in Jacob, and appointed a law in Israel, which he commanded our fathers, that they should make them known to their children: That the generation to come might know them, even the children which should be

-That they might set their hope in God, and not forget the works of God, but keep his commandments, PSALM 78:5-7.
+That they might set their hope in God, and not forget the works of God, but keep his commandments.
+PSALM 78:5-7.